hmrc/sbt-bobby/README.md

 ## Understanding the Bobby output

-Bobby will write out a summary table to the console, as well as generating two report artifacts:
+Bobby will write out a summary table to the console, as well as generating two report artifacts for every project/configuration scope:

+ * `target/bobby-report-<project>-<configuration>.json`
+ * `target/bobby-report-<project>-<configuration>.json`

+For example, if you are running `test:validate` from a project called `root`, the files generated will be:

- * `target/bobby-report.json`
+ * `target/bobby-report-root-test.json`
- * `target/bobby-report.txt`
+ * `target/bobby-report-root-test.json`

 These reports tell you of any rule violations that are preventing your job from building, as well as highlighting any dependencies with warnings that will become violations in the future.

-An example output looks like this (taken from the `test-project` in this repo, see below):
+An example output looks like this (a snippet taken from the `test-project` in this repo, see below):

 ```
 [info] ************************************************************************************************************************